 10 firearms training drills for off-duty carry

-There isn’t any doubt that the threat to America’s law enforcement officers has increased, and as we enter 2016 we need to redouble our training for both on-duty and off-duty threats.
+There isn’t any doubt that the threat to America’s law enforcement officers has increased, and that we need to redouble our training for both on-duty and off-duty threats.
 We need to continue the practice of semper vigilis.

 The following training drills for off-duty carry – which are also appropriate for all non-uniformed assignments – are culled from numerous firearm instructors.
 They all instruct (or own) professional schools and have been range masters at their respective agencies.
 These professionals include John Marrs of Spartan Training Resources (using concepts learned from Ron Avery and Ken Nelson) and Dan Gray and Gene Whisenand of Trident Firearms Academy, as well as Vince Bizzini of Valley Defense Consulting and others.
 Their combined experience is more than 120 years of patrol and firearms, plus a little military service.